niscy-eudiw/eudi-lib-android-rqes-core/README.md

         authFlowRedirectionURI = URI("rqes:redirect"),
         scaBaseURL = URL("https://example.com"),
     ),
-    // set the hashing and singing algorithms that will be used hashAlgorithm = HashAlgorithmOID.SHA_256,
+    // set the hashing algorithm that will be used
-    signingAlgorithm = SigningAlgorithmOID.RSA_SHA256,
+    // default is SHA-256 as shown below hashAlgorithm = HashAlgorithmOID.SHA_256,
     // optionally provide a HttpClientFactory to create a HttpClient for the service
     // this is useful for logging, testing, etc. httpClientFactory = {